-At Temple Learning Academy our aim is for every student to have excellent attendance and punctuality.
+At Temple Learning Academy we have a culture of attendance.
+Our aim is for every student to have excellent attendance and punctuality.

 Research shows that students who attend school regularly make better progress academically.
 Excellent attendance not only supports students academically, but also socially, as well as preparing them for the world of work.